othema/termaudio/README.md

 ## Install
 ### Ubuntu/Debian Install
-* Go to [releases](https://github.com/othema/termaudio/releases/) tab and download latest version.
+* Go to the [releases](https://github.com/othema/termaudio/releases/) tab and download latest version.
 * Open a terminal and enter `./termaudio`.
 Termaudio will then open.

 ## Runtime Dependencies